ruipin/fvtt-lib-wrapper/README.md

 ### 1.3.1.
 Summary

-In order to wrap a method, you should call the `libWrapper.register` method and provide your module ID, the scope of the method you want to override, and a wrapper function.
+In order to wrap a method, you should call the `libWrapper.register` method during or after the `init` hook, and provide it with your module ID, the scope of the method you want to override, and a wrapper function.
 You can also specify the type of wrapper you want in the fourth (optional) parameter:

 - `WRAPPER`: